-Historical aspects of the production of uranium metal at Ames Laboratory are discussed in Section 2.0 of this document.
-Although there was much historical information on the general methods for producing uranium metal (Spedding 1947), there was very little specific information useful for determining intakes from uranium.
+Historical aspects of the production of uranium metal at Ames Laboratory are discussed in Section 2.
+Although there was much historical information on the general methods for producing uranium metal (Fulmer 1947), there was very little specific information useful for determining intakes from uranium.
 If uranium bioassay data are available for a worker, they should be used to estimate the intake.
 However, it is likely that bioassay data will not be available.
-In that case, the information below has been abstracted from Battelle (2006a) and Battelle (2006b) as methods for assigning internal dose to workers.
+In that case, the information below has been developed from Battelle (2011) and Christofano and Harris (1960) as methods for assigning internal dose to workers.